 Have you looked at interest rates around the world lately?
 The USA only recently raised their interest rates from zero, that’s right zero percent.

 You therefore need to find other forms of passive income streams that are likely to outperform bank interest rates.
-Which brings us back to property and shares…
+This brings us back to property and shares…

-For now, spend the time identifying where you can save money so that you can engage in passive income strategies.
+In the meantime, spend some time identifying where you can save money so that you can engage in passive income strategies.